The 6 Best Non-Toxic Mattresses of 2023, According to Sleep Experts

-Everything this California-based company does is centered around eco-friendly initiatives.
-Avocado’s goal is to be one of the world’s most sustainable brands—they even donate 1% of all revenue to environmental nonprofits.
-They also implement ethical supply chain and manufacturing practices to safeguard consumer health.
+Everything this California-based company does is centered around eco-friendly initiatives, including offering a non-toxic mattress.
+Avocado’s goal is to be one of the world’s most sustainable brands—it even donates 1% of all revenue to environmental nonprofits.
+Plus, it implements ethical supply chain and manufacturing practices to safeguard consumer health.

-The Avocado Green mattress is a fan- and editor-favorite, but their Vegan mattress steps it up even more.
+The Avocado Green mattress is a fan- and editor-favorite, but the vegan mattress steps it up even more.
 Many organic mattresses consist of wool, but not this certified organic cotton and latex hybrid design.
-This best non-toxic mattress is so animal-friendly that it’s actually PETA-approved.
-It is nearly identical to their top-rated Green mattress, except they replace wool with cotton to make it entirely vegan.
+This best non-toxic mattress is so animal-friendly that it’s actually People for the Ethical Treatment of Animals (PETA)-approved.
+It is nearly identical to their top-rated green mattress, except it replaces wool with cotton to make it entirely vegan.

-“All Avocado mattresses come Made Safe certified—a rigorous scientific screening process,” says Mark Abrials, CMO and co-founder of Avocado.
+“All Avocado mattresses come Made Safe certified, a rigorous scientific screening process,” says Mark Abrials, CMO and co-founder of Avocado.
 “The certification prohibits the use of more than 6,500 harmful substances—including flame retardants and fiberglass—everywhere within the mattress or material layers.
-Avocado is one of only three mattress brands in the world to meet this new gold standard of safety,” he boasts.
+Avocado is one of only three mattress brands in the world to meet this new gold standard of safety.”

 - 25-year warranty